DigiBP/AS25_Glacier_Express/README.md

 ![to-be process](images/symptom_eval_process_simplified_v2.png)

-The Camunda workflow starts when the Pharmacy Digital System (Camunda) receives the request from the patient from via chatbot.
-Based on the request type, the process continues with one of three flows: Prescription medication ordering, OTC order, or appointment scheduling.
+The Camunda workflow starts when the Pharmacy Digital System (Camunda) receives structured patient/request data from the chatbot.
+Based on the request type, the process continues through one of three flows: Prescription medication ordering, OTC order, or Appointment scheduling.

 #### Prescription medication ordering
 A prescription uploaded by the patient via the chatbot is validated by the pharmacist.
-If the prescription is rejected, the patient is notified by the Pharmacy Digital System and the process ends.
-If it is approved, the pharmacy technician prepares the medication.
-Once preparation is complete, the patient is notified that the medication is ready for pickup.
+If the prescription is rejected, the patient is notified by via Email and the process ends.
+If approved, the pharmacy technician prepares the medication.
+Once preparation is complete, an email notification is sent to the customer informing order is ready for collection.
 The pharmacist then provides patient counselling.
 After payment is collected or insurance information is confirmed, the medication is dispensed and the process ends.

 #### OTC order
-The patient requests over-the-counter (OTC) medication via the chatbot.
 The pharmacy technician confirms the OTC order and prepares the medication.
 When preparation is complete, the patient is notified that the medication is ready for pickup.
 The pharmacist provides patient counselling.
 After payment is collected or insurance information is confirmed, the medication is dispensed and the process ends.

 #### Appointment scheduling
-The patient requests an appointment via the chatbot.
 The pharmacy technician confirms the appointment and the service is performed.
 Afterwards, payment is collected or insurance information is confirmed, and the process ends.

-### ChatBot
+### ChatBot Workflow

 ![Chatbot process](images/chatbot_process2.png)